Weiss/Manfredi: History

 Marion Weiss and Michael Manfredi met in the late 1980s while working for Mitchel Giurgola Architects, LLP.
 In 1989, after both had left the firm and were working architecture professors, Weiss and Manfredi entered a design competition for the Women in Military Service for America Memorial at Arlington National Cemetery, which they eventually won, and founded Weiss/Manfredi.
 Prior to founding the firm, Weiss received her Master of Architecture at Yale University and her Bachelor of Science in Architecture from the University of Virginia.
 At Yale, she won the American Institute of Architects Scholastic Award and the Skidmore, Owings and Merrill Traveling Fellowship.
 In 2017, she was selected for Architectural Records's Women in Architecture Design Leader Award.
+Marion Weiss is the Graham Professor of Practice in Architecture at the University of Pennsylvania.

 Manfredi received his Master of Architecture at Cornell University where he studied with Colin Rowe.
 He won the Paris Prize, was selected as a Cornell Fellow, and was awarded an Eidlitz Fellowship.
 Both Weiss and Manfredi are National Academy inductees and fellows of the American Institute of Architects.

 Weiss/Manfredi has received an Academy Award for Architecture from the American Academy of Arts and Letters, an Architectural League Emerging Voices award, the New York AIA Gold Medal of Honor, the New York AIA President’s Award, the Cooper-Hewitt National Design Award for Architecture Design, and the Thomas Jefferson Foundation Medal in Architecture.